Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 # Great Quest Scripting (GQS)
 Frogger: The Great Quest has most of its "story"/per-level occurrences managed entirely through a scripting system.
-This system gives tons of flexibility to create mods due to the immense amount of This scripting system is NOT the same thing as Noodle, which is the FrogLord scripting system.
+This system gives tons of flexibility to create mods since this lets us change almost all level behavior.
-Instead, GQS/kcScript is a term for the scripting system found in the original Frogger: The Great Quest.
+This scripting system is NOT the same thing as Noodle, which is the FrogLord scripting system.
-The official name for this system is not known, so we use the term "QGS" to refer to FrogLord's support for this system, and kcScript as a placeholder name for the original system.
+Instead, GQS/kcScript is a term we made for the scripting system found in the original Frogger: The Great Quest, as the official/original name is not known.

 ## The Basics
 Each entity in a level can have a script, for example Frogger, coins, etc.